- Why App?

 - Contact Us

 - Completed or in progress of completing 30 or more semester hours of transferable coursework at another accredited college/university if minimum course requirements for North Carolina were met in high school.

-Freshmen are those who have less than 15 hours of college credit, or if you graduated from high school less than a year prior to your intended entry term.
+You are a freshmen applicant if you have less than 15 hours of college credit, or if you graduated from high school less than a year prior to your intended entry term.
 Early college students apply as freshmen and will receive transfer credit once a transcript evaluation has been completed.